-The relationship that universities have with their chaplaincies vary widely.
+The relationship that providers have with their chaplaincies vary widely.
 The faith of the chaplain, the funding of chaplains, facilities such as prayer rooms, the management arrangements and so on.
-Universities should give due regard to the processes of recruitment by considering measures such as DBS checks and consulting with appropriate faith groups.
+Higher education providers should give due regard to the processes of recruitment by considering measures such as DBS checks and consulting with appropriate faith groups.

-Chaplains’ responsibilities vary widely in relation to the Prevent duty.
-Some have a key role in implementing the duty, some may be part of Prevent steering / working groups whereas some may occupy neither of these roles.
-Universities and chaplains must find a solution that respects the independence of the role of chaplain whilst also ensuring a coherent approach to protecting students from extremism.
+Chaplains’ responsibilities vary widely in relation to Prevent.
+Some have a key role in implementing the duty, some may be part of Prevent steering / working groups, whereas some may occupy neither of these roles.
+Higher education providers and chaplains must find a solution that respects the independence of the role of chaplain, whilst also ensuring a coherent approach to protecting students from extremism.

 Chaplains are also well-placed through their ongoing relationships with students to identify and discuss changes in behaviour or outlook and provide advice and support where necessary.
-Universities may therefore wish to consider whether chaplains are appropriate staff to be trained in an understanding of factors that make people support terrorist ideologies or engage in terrorist-related activity, so as they can be helped to recognise vulnerability and what action to take in these instances as recommended in the Prevent guidance.
+Higher education providers may therefore wish to consider whether chaplains are appropriate staff to be trained in an understanding of factors that make people support terrorist ideologies or engage in terrorist-related activity, so they can be helped to recognise vulnerability and what action to take in these instances as recommended in the Prevent guidance.

 There are a number of resources available to support higher education providers and chaplains in good campus relations.
 The following links may be especially helpful for advice around inter-faith relations: